Buyback Proposal Process

 If you are on a Leave Without Salary (LWOS) and decide to retire, there will not be an option to apply to purchase the LWOS service on or after your pension commencement date.

-Q: What if I do not return to work at the end of my leave of absence or if I change to a position with my employer where I am no longer a member in PSPP but would like to start a Buyback?
-A: If you do not return to work at the end of your leave of absence, or if you change to a position with your employer where you are no longer a member in PSPP, you must apply to purchase the leave period within 30 days of the day you stop participating in the Plan.
+Q: What if I change to a position with my employer where I am no longer eligible to participate in PSPP but would like to receive a Buyback Proposal?
+A. You must apply to purchase the leave period within 30 days of the date you became ineligible and stopped participating in the Plan.

 How Combined Pensionable Service (CPS) Affects Buyback Proposals